wuiscmc/spascal-parser/README.md

 spascal-parser
 ==============

-Semantic parser for a spanish based pascal programming language
+Semantic parser for a pascal based programming language